New Millennium Homes

 It is messy, but rugged and secure pieces have already been created and thoroughly tested with more being created every day.
 If we started a new set of Legos, it is likely that few would use it, and it is almost guaranteed to be much more fragile than what already exists in the public sphere.
 A closed-off system could never imitate an ecosystem, which becomes stronger and more robust as more people join, contribute, and test it.
 Even hacks are productive because every vulnerability discovered and fixed means one less loophole to exploit in the future.

 This is all meant to give more people, more options.
 Right now, users must be sophisticated enough to navigate an increasingly complex landscape of applications, protocols, networks, chains, layer 2s, etc. They not only must decide who to trust, what to use, and how to use it, but also where to even begin.
-A trusted and safe first step is missing.
+A trusted first step is missing.
 As we increasingly move our lives online, a public option with no profit motive for how we build our digital identities and interact with digital objects and assets will become more of an obvious basic necessity.

 Disclaimers